 The New College Academic Contract

-An academic contract, which corresponds to one full-time semester of enrollment at New College, contains four sections: 1) short- and long-term goals, 2) educational activities, 3) descriptions of academic activities and activities outside of the academic contract, and 4) certification criteria.
-In the first section, the student lists long- and short-term academic goals.
+An academic contract, which corresponds to one full-time semester of enrollment at New College, contains four sections: 1) educational activities, 2) short- and long-term goals, 3) descriptions of academic activities and activities outside of the academic contract, and 4) certification criteria.
 Goals may of course change over time.
 Rather than committing to activities or outcomes, contemplation of goals provides an opportunity to imagine the future, and to reflect on how educational choices lead to academic achievements.
 Over time, successive contracts record new directions in thoughts and aspirations, and document the changes in a student’s intellectual and social development.

 Only activities listed under educational activities, when completed and evaluated as satisfactory by the appropriate New College professors, appear on the official transcript.
 Educational activities may be courses, seminars, tutorials, labs, fieldwork, internships, special projects, and the like.
 For each activity for academic credit, a New College faculty member is listed and is responsible for submitting an evaluation of student work.
 All activities undertaken as tutorials require the instructor's initials on the contract.

 Semester EvaluationsAt the end of each semester, the instructor for each of the contract's educational activities (listed for potential transcript entry) submits a narrative evaluation of each student’s performance to the Student Evaluation System (SES).
 In addition to providing details related to the student’s performance, this evaluation specifies whether or not that work is "Satisfactory," "Incomplete," or "Unsatisfactory."

 Incompletes and the One-Year Rule